 Secondary suites offer many benefits to the community by providing different and more affordable housing options to residents.
 All existing and new secondary suites must conform to municipal bylaws and provincial standards for public health and safety.

-As of May 2013, all secondary suites, existing or newly constructed, are required to have a Secondary Suite Licence.
+All secondary suites, existing or newly constructed, are required to have a Secondary Suite Licence.
 A Building Permit is required to ensure the secondary suite has been inspected and can be licenced accordingly.
 For application requirements, visit tol.ca

 Secondary Suite Construction Requirements